RehanSaeed/Schema.NET/README.md

 ![Schema.NET Banner](https://raw.githubusercontent.com/RehanSaeed/Schema.NET/master/Images/Banner.png)

-Schema.org objects turned into strongly typed C# classes for use in .NET.
+Schema.org objects turned into strongly typed C# POCO classes for use in .NET.
 All classes can be serialized into JSON/JSON-LD and XML, typically used to represent structured data in the `head` section of `html` page.

 ## Continuous Integration